Just How Accurate Is Your Wrist-Based Heart Rate Monitor?

 A person running with a chest strap.

-#5: Chest Strap HR Monitors Require a Wrist Unit to See Your Data
+#5: Chest Strap HR Monitors Require a Wrist-Worn Device to See Your Data

-Another drawback of heart rate monitors with a chest strap is that you have to wear a wrist unit of some sort simultaneously if you want to be able to see your heart rate metrics in real time.
+Another drawback of heart rate monitors with a chest strap is that you have to wear a wrist unit of some sort simultaneously if you want to be able to see your heart rate metrics in real-time through ANT or Bluetooth.ย

 #6: Chest Strap HR Monitors Corrode